Thirty Tyrants: Aftermath

 The Thirty Tyrants' brief reign was characterized by violence and corruption.
 Historian Sian Lewis argues that the violence and brutality the Thirty carried out in Athens was necessary to transition Athens from a democracy to an oligarchy.
 However, the more violent the Thirty's regime became, the more opposition they faced.

 The increased level of opposition ultimately led to the overthrow of the Thirty's regime by Thrasybulus' rebel forces.
 After the revolution, Athens needed to decide the best way to govern the liberated city-state and to reconcile the atrocities committed by the Thirty.
 It was decided to give amnesty to all of the members of the selected 3,000, except for the Thirty themselves, the Eleven (a group of prison magistrates appointed by lot who reported directly to the Thirty), and the ten who ruled in Piraeus (directly appointed by the Thirty).

 Restoring Athenian democracy

 Ending the reign of the Thirty, Pausanias a Spartan king went to Attica and created a treaty known as the 'Amnesty of 403'.
-The 'Amnesty of 403' restored democratic power in Athens and pardoned everyone except the Thirty, Eleven, and Ten who ruled in Peiraeus were exiled.
+The 'Amnesty of 403' restored democratic power in Athens and pardoned everyone.
+This excluded the Thirty, Eleven, and Ten who ruled in Peiraeus, who were exiled.
 This treaty also allowed people to move to Eleusis if they felt unsafe because of the democratic rule in Athens.
-Peiraieus and Mounichia were also placed under the democratic rule of Athens.
-This peace treaty between Athens and Peiraieus reverted Athens back to a democratic government.
+Peiraeus and Mounichia were also placed under the democratic rule of Athens.
+This peace treaty between Athens and Peiraeus reverted Athens back to a democratic government.